imim/Get_clean_data_project/README.md

 SCRIPT DESCRIPTION STEP BY STEP:
 * First, reading train and test input data

 * In order to accomplish " 4.
-Appropriately labels the data set with descriptive variable names.
+Appropriately labels the data set with descriptive variable names:
 ** Reading features.txt and substituing special characters in features ** Assigning features as "column names" in the input datasets